eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Rationale:
 The workload task allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.

 Tags:
 - WorkloadObject

+Needs:
+- impl
+- utest

+##### Workload task update broken allowed
+`swdd~agent-workload-task-update-broken-allowed~1`

+Status: approved

+When the workload control task has no old workload to delete during the update of a workload, the control task shall continue with the update.

+Comment:
+The assumption here is that the old workload is not running anymore.

+Rationale:
+This allow to bring the system into a working state.

+Tags:
+- WorkloadObject

+Needs:
+- impl
+- utest

+##### Workload task update delete failed allows retry
+`swdd~agent-workload-task-update-delete-failed-allows-retry~1`

+Status: approved

+When the workload control task encounters a failure while deleting the old workload during the update of a workload, the control task shall continue allowing a subsequent update or delete attempt.

+Rationale:
+This allow to try the update again instead of going in an undefined state.

+Tags:
+- WorkloadObject

+Needs:
+- impl
+- utest

+##### Workload task update create failed allows retry
+`swdd~agent-workload-task-update-create-failed-allows-retry~1`

+Status: approved

+When the workload control task encounters a failure while creating a new workload during the update of a workload, the control task shall continue allowing a subsequent update or delete attempt.

+Rationale:
+This allow to try the update again instead of going in an undefined state.

+Tags:
+- WorkloadObject